hughdbrown/curious_quoran/README.md

 The first step was to obtain the data that feeds the engine: the data from a user's Quora profile page, which has questions asked and answers upvoted.
 Scraping Quora was a bit tricky: the function I wrote takes needs your first and last name, username and password and uses the Chrome webdriver in Python's `selenium` library to navigate to the page and log in with your information.

 Stumbling block: Quora generates content with AJAX, so I needed to use `selenium`'s' webdriver to execute a bit of JavaScript to scroll to the bottom of the page.
 The functions in `quora_scrape.py` return a full list of questions followed and asked from the user's *entire* history!
 I consider this aggregate a snapshot of a Quoran's curiosities and will now use it for latent topic extraction and to generate top recommendations from external resources.

-#### Getting data from Khan Academy  (<= how do I turn this into a link to another readme?)

-Many of my targeted users want to deepen their understanding of a topic - overwhelmingly, Quora users seem to want explanations of various topics in layman's terms.
-I can't think of a better resource for this than Khan Academy, whose wonderful maxim empowers you to *"learn anything - for free, for everyone, forever"*.
-Fortunately, I'm the beneficiary of KA's *very* user-friendly and well-documented [API](http://api-explorer.khanacademy.org/).

-Want to use the topictree API and grab a composite of slug, description, title and keywords.

 #### Data from Project Gutenberg's Bibliographic Records